DIY Oatmeal Pet Shampoo Recipe For Dogs

 The same goes for dogs.
 When fed oatmeal in moderation, dogs respond very well to this staple of health and good nutrition.
 Oats are one of the most popular breakfast foods, and for good reason.
 They can provide the body with a lot of energy, they are quick and easy to prepare, they taste good (I like mine with maple, brown sugar, and a cubed peach when I have it), and they’re relatively inexpensive.

 The connection between oats and skin – this is where it really counts for dogs and doggy shampoo.
 It all starts with the skin cells, and this is where is shines.
-Using oatmeal on your dog’s coat and fur can help relieve symptoms related to allergies, rashes, and flea bites.
+Using oatmeal on your dog’s coat and fur can help relieve symptoms related to allergies, rashes, and flea bites as oats are rich in phenols and avenanthramides.
 It can soften and clean the coat, and it does it well.
-Like I said, I don’t have as much of a need for this as others, but in my experience it works even with short fur like my bitch has.
+As I said, I don’t have as much of a need for this as others, but in my experience it works even with short fur like my bitch has.

 Recognizing Itchy & Dry Skin in Your Dog